Faculty and Staff

 Katie Kellom is a Senior Research Coordinator for the Mixed Methods Research Lab and organizes and participates in data collection, coding and analysis.
 In 2009, Ms. Kellom received a BA in Psychology from Bryn Mawr College.
 Her areas of interest are Behavior Analysis and Political Psychology.
 Ms. Kellom has a special interest in community structures and their influence on cultural values, impacting the overall health of neighborhoods.

-Breah Paciotti, Lab Senior Research Coordinator
+Beth Stelson, Lab Senior Research Coordinator

-Aderinola Adejare, Lab Clinical Research Coordinator
+Aderinola Adejare, Lab Research Coordinator

-Aderinola Adejare ("Derin") is a Clinical Research Coordinator for the Mixed Methods Research Lab.
+Aderinola Adejare ("Derin") is a Research Coordinator for the Mixed Methods Research Lab.
 In her role, she organizes and participates in data collection, coding, and analysis.
 She received a BA from the University of Pennsylvania where she majored in Sociology – Health and Medicine and African Studies.
 Several of Ms. Adejare interests include health disparities, challenges to health care access, and global health issues.

-Samuel Katz, Lab Clinical Research Coordinator
+Samuel Katz, Lab Research Coordinator

-Samuel Katz is a Clinical Research Coordinator for the Mixed Methods Research Lab, where he participates in data collection, coding, and analysis.
-Mr. Katz received a BA in Philosophy from Wesleyan University in 2012, and, before coming to The Lab, worked for a disability advocacy group.
+Samuel Katz is a Research Coordinator for the Mixed Methods Research Lab, where he participates in data collection, coding, and analysis.
+Mr. Katz received a BA in Philosophy from Wesleyan University in 2012, and, before coming to the Lab, worked for a disability advocacy group.
 He has also worked as an Emergency Medical Technician and an Assistant to a gourmet chef.
 Mr. Katz is interested in the changing landscape of health care in America, methods and programs dedicated to expanding access to health care, and the ethical and legal issues surrounding new policies and technologies.